Electromagnetism · 22 April 2026↻ Updated 17 Aug 2026

 | R | Resistance | Ohm (Ω) |

-A resistor dissipates electrical energy as heat.
+A resistor converts electrical energy into heat.
 The power consumed is:

 | Symbol | Quantity | SI Unit |